-Investments held in the Plan primarily consist of mutual funds, common/collective trusts, the Company's common stock, self-directed brokerage accounts and a money market fund (interest-bearing cash).
+Investments held in the Plan primarily consist of mutual funds, common/collective trusts, the Company's common stock and self-directed brokerage accounts.
 These assets are recorded at fair value on a recurring basis.
-Following is a description of the valuation methodologies used for investments measured at fair value.
-There have been no changes in the methodologies used as of March 31, 2016 and 2015.
+Certain investments are measured at fair value using the NAV per share (or its equivalent) as a practical expedient.
+These investments include common/collective trusts which are typically valued using the NAV provided by the issuer of the fund.
+The NAV is based on the value of the underlying assets owned by the fund, minus liabilities and divided by the number of shares or units outstanding.
+In accordance with ASU 2015-07, these investments have not been classified in the fair value hierarchy.
+See Note 2 for additional information regarding the impact of the adoption of this guidance.
+The following is a description of the valuation methodologies used for investments measured at fair value.
+There have been no changes in the methodologies used as of March 31, 2017 and 2016.

-Mutual funds: Valued at the closing net asset value ("NAV") reported on the last business day of the fiscal year which is also the quoted market prices available on an active market.
+Mutual funds: Valued at the closing NAV reported on the last business day of the fiscal year which is also the quoted market prices available on an active market.

 Common/collective trusts: Valued by the issuer of the common/collective trust funds based on the market value of its underlying investments.
 The underlying investments are valued by the issuer using quoted market prices on active markets.
-As of March 31, 2016 and 2015, the common/collective trusts consisted of the JP Morgan Stable Asset Income Fund (Stable Asset Income Fund) and the State Street Global Advisors S&P 500 Index Fund (S&P 500 Index Fund).
-The Stable Asset Income Fund contains wrapper contracts comprised of both underlying investments and contractual components which have observable Level 1 or Level 2 pricing inputs, including quoted prices for similar assets in active and non-active markets.
+As of March 31, 2017 and 2016, the common/collective trusts consisted of the JP Morgan Stable Asset Income Fund (Stable Asset Income Fund) and the State Street Global Advisors S&P 500 Index Fund (S&P 500 Index Fund), both of which provide for daily redemptions with one or two days' notice.
+The Stable Asset Income Fund contains wrapper contracts comprised of both underlying investments and contractual components.
 The S&P 500 Index Fund has an investment objective to approximate the performance of the S&P 500 Index over the long term.
 The fund does not have any restrictions on redemption.